ZakiAbdelwahed/health-tracker-dash-app/README.md

 App: https://my-personal-health-tracker.onrender.com/

 ## 1. Goal
-I have the personal goal to live to 100 years old in the best mental and physical shape possible.

-They say "you can't improve what you don't measure", thanks to health tracking devices we now have access to an array of biometric data.
+My goal is to live to 100 in the best mental and physical shape possible.
+Thanks to health tracking devices, we now have access to an array of biometric data.
+While these devices may not be perfect, they can still give us an idea of our overall health trends.
+Personally, I use an Oura ring and an Apple Watch.
+Both devices have great apps with dashboards and graphs, but I wanted to have all my data in one place and add additional graphs.
+For example, the Oura ring estimates how much REM and deep sleep I get per night, but I can't see how that amount is evolving over time.

+## 2. Data displayed on the dashboard
+- Average HRV (see definitions)
+- Average lowest heart rate
+- Average total sleep duration
+- VO2 max
+- Number of kilometers run since October 2016
+- HRV trend
+- Zone 2 performance trend
+- VO2 max trend
+- Total sleep trend
+- Deep sleep vs REM sleep
+- Deep sleep trend
+- REM sleep trend

+## 2. Definitions
+**HRV**:

 ## 2. Tools